Meet the UEFA Women's Champions League group contenders

 UEFA coefficient ranking (end of 2021/22): 23

-How they qualified: Austrian champions; W7-0 vs Ljuboten, W3-0 vs Dinamo-BSUPC, Wagg vs KuPS Kuopio
+How they qualified: Austrian champions; W7-0 vs Ljuboten, W3-0 vs Dinamo-BSUPC, W3-2agg (aet) vs KuPS Kuopio

 Last season: Round 1 final